Sound of Metal: Production

 Sound of Metal is directed by Darius Marder, who wrote the story with Derek Cianfrance and who also wrote the screenplay with his brother Abraham Marder.
 The film originated as the unfinished Cianfrance project Metalhead, which centers on a metal drummer who suddenly becomes deaf.
 The film featured the members of the band Jucifer portraying themselves.
 However, the project was later scrapped, until Cianfrance's friend Darius Marder took it up.
 In January 2016, Dakota Johnson and Matthias Schoenaerts joined the cast of the film, with Marder directing.
 In July 2018, Riz Ahmed and Olivia Cooke joined the cast of the film, replacing Johnson and Schoenaerts, alongside Mathieu Amalric.
 Before the casting, Marder had spent 13 years vetting actors who would match his commitment to the film.

-A large number of the cast were hired from the deaf community.
+Many of the actors were recruited from the deaf community.
 For eight months, Ahmed prepared for the film by spending two hours a day learning American Sign Language, two hours a day in drum lessons, two hours a day with a personal trainer and the remainder with his acting coach.
 Marder wanted Ahmed to "trust his instincts" and did not allow him to review dailies of his performance or script analysis.

 Sound of Metal was shot in 24 non-consecutive days from early to late 2018.
 Marder operated on a limited budget, and shot only two takes per scene.
 The film was shot in the Greater Boston area, primarily in Ipswich, Massachusetts.
 However, other scenes were shot in Boston, Lynn, Cambridge, Danvers, Framingham, Lawrence, Malden, Rowley, and Topsfield.
 Filming also took place in Antwerp, Belgium.

 Release

 Sound of Metal had its world premiere in the Platform Prize program at the 2019 Toronto International Film Festival on September 6, 2019.
-Amazon Studios acquired U.S. distribution rights to the film the week following its premiere.
+Nearly a week later, Amazon Studios acquired U.S. distribution rights to the film, which also interested Neon among others.
 It was originally scheduled to be released on August 14, 2020, before being postponed due to the COVID-19 pandemic.
 It was released theatrically on November 20, 2020, and began streaming on Amazon Prime Video on December 4, 2020.
 Sound of Metal became a part of the Criterion Collection, with a 4K Ultra HD, Blu-ray and DVD released on September 27, 2022.